chrisrimmer1/kimi-writer/README.md

 ### The Agentic Loop

 1. The agent receives your prompt
-2. It reasons about the task using kimi-k2-thinking
+2. It reasons about the task using your chosen AI model
 3. It decides which tools to call and executes them
 4. It reviews the results and continues until the task is complete
 5. Maximum 300 iterations with automatic context compression